-You can make it big in business, win the sweepstakes, inherit a ton of money, find buried treasure or move to another country.
+You can make it big in business as web development Washington DC or you could win the sweepstakes.
+You could inherit a ton of money, find buried treasure or just move to another country.
 More and more people are looking at taking the latter option and moving outside their native land.
 Weighing in are big factors like less financial stress and more carefree living.

 It’s important to ask yourself if staying where you are is worth the stress of living month to month on a fixed income barely able to pay the bills.
 Is this sense of loyalty a bigger factor than peace of mind?
 Or perhaps you have a large family to consider?
 You might have to pass on the limo ride to the airport in favor of a shuttle, but on the way, you can text them to let them know you’re considering the high life in Panama.

 Why Panama and why now?

 The cost of living in Panama is at least 1/3rd of that in the US or Canada.
 In some areas it’s even less.
 Talking with local expats who now reside in the Latin American town of Las Tablas, about 5 hours drive from Panama City, and the capital city in providence of Los Santos, I discovered what a good life would typically cost.

 If you like eating out, a plate of fresh shrimp, fried plantains and rice will put you back $4.50.
 If you wash it all down with a cold beer you’ll have to come up with another .75.